VolkanSah/SherlocksHome/README.md

 ###### RedTeam Script Examples (EDU) by Volkan Sah - simple codings for 'Offensive Security' (updated 3/2023)
 ![screenshot sherlocks home python script](sherlockshome_edu.png)

-This Black Python script is a powerful tool designed to monitor traffic between clients and malicious .onion sites.
+This Black Python script  example is a powerful tool to monitor traffic between clients and malicious .onion sites.
 It is not a game, and it is intended for use by security professionals and developers who know how to handle it safely.
-We use a code like this to capture bad actors.

 Be careful!
 For this example, we use Python's Scapy library to listen with sensors and identify connections accessing a malicious .onion site.
 With Scapy, we can capture, dissect, and forge network packets.
-This sample code captures packets communicating with a specific .onion address, records their timestamps and source IP address (if available), and exports them to a CSV file.

 ## WARNING: READ CAREFULLY!
 This Black Python script example is intended for use by security professionals and developers only.
 It is not intended for malicious purposes, and I cannot be held responsible for any misuse of this code.
 If you use this tool for illegal or unethical purposes, you alone will be held responsible for any consequences that may arise, including legal and ethical issues.